umairsyed613/Serilog.Sinks.WinForms/README.md

 ##### Simple Text Formatted Log And Rich TextBox Log Control

-SimpleLogTextBox can be used from visual studio toolbox once the package is added to the project.
+SimpleLogTextBox or RichTextBoxLogControl can be used from visual studio toolbox once the package is added to the project.

 ```csharp
 Log.Logger = new LoggerConfiguration()